swagger-api/apidom-lsp-vscode/README.md

 We recommend using the latest version of Node.js@16 though.
 We're using [node-gyp](https://www.npmjs.com/package/node-gyp) to build some fragments that require [Python 3.x](https://www.python.org/downloads/).
 [emscripten](https://emscripten.org/docs/getting_started/downloads.html) or [docker](https://www.docker.com/) needs to be installed on your operating system.
 We strongly recommend going with a docker option.
-[VSCode IDE](https://code.visualstudio.com/) needs to be installed on your system.
+[VS Code IDE](https://code.visualstudio.com/) needs to be installed on your system.

 ### Installation